bitfox-git/nanocluster/README.md

 ### Install Kubernetes

-Install `Ansible` on the workstation and create or edit `/etc/ansible/hosts` to:
+Install `ansible-core` on the workstation and create or edit `/etc/ansible/hosts` to:

 ```
 [nodes]